 Because packaged intranets are, in many cases, launched faster than custom builds, they ensure that both employees and organizations can benefit sooner.
-Packaged intranet solutions can often be live to all, or a significant subset, of employees in as little as three or four months.
+Packaged intranet solutions can often be live to all, or a significant subset, of employees in as little as three or four months, and without the need for a software POC (proof of concept).
 Another important consideration in the build or buy intranet debate is that building a custom solution (e.g., on SharePoint), can, according to Nielsen Norman, take at least fourteen months, with a commensurately slower time to value.

 Planning & deploying a successful intranet